-The complete interview, as published in four installments in January 2011 during FBPO’s “Marcus Miller Month”
+The complete interview, originally published in four installments in January 2011 during FBPO’s “Marcus Miller Month”

 Exclusive interview with FBPO’s Jon Liebman